IgniteUI/igniteui-docfx/en/components/financialchart_high_volume_data.md

 ---
 ## High Volume Data

-The `igxFinancialChart` control is capable of handling high volumes of data.
+The **igx-financial-chart** control is capable of handling high volumes of data.
 The following demo binds 20 years of data, with 1 hour intervals and displays the stock prices using line chart type.

 ### High Volume Data Demo
 <div class="sample-container" style="height: 550px">